Basement humidity: why it happens and what to do

 Whether your foundation is in poured concrete or concrete blocks, with the weather and humidity in a basement that is not completely renovated, it is possible that your walls are stained.
 What can you do to correct the situation?

 First, do not finish a basement until the source of the moisture or infiltration problem has been corrected.
-This will not improve your basement and will instead create an ideal environment for mold growth.
+This will not improve your basement and will instead create an ideal environment for mould growth.
 Once the problem is resolved, you can then consider a complete finishing and insulation solution, tailored to your needs.

 Can a basement humidity problem have an impact on the sale of your home?

-A basement that isn’t completed or renovated, but also has a moisture problem, even benign, will have an impact on the resale value of your home.
+A basement that isn’t completed or renovated, and also has a moisture problem, even benign, will have an impact on the resale value of your home.
 In general, an impairment loss of 10% of the total value of the house is calculated.
-For example, for a house of $400,000, you will lose about $40,000.
+For example, for a house worth $400,000, you will lose about $40,000.
 This is the minimum loss threshold because it doesn’t include damage or the cost of repairs and renovations.
 If the buyer has to change a French drain, repair cracks, redo finishes and the floor, this will add to your losses as a seller.

 Before investing in a basement renovation

 If you’re thinking about finishing your basement, know that there are plenty of benefits in doing so.
 In addition to being a great way to earn additional living space, you’ll get a very interesting return on investment (50 to 75%).
 However, you can’t think of doing so until you have solved the causes of the humidity in your basement.
 The way you choose to layout your basement will not solve moisture problems.
-It can cost you up to $40,000, or sometimes more, to insulate and complete the finish of your basement.

 Invest in a dry basement or endure a wet basement?

-If you’re ready to get started with your basement renovation, then you’ll need some help looking for some basement contractors.
+If you’re ready to get started with your basement renovation, then you’ll need some help looking for basement contractors.